XIN-von-SUN/XIN-von-SUN.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate.
+I am a PhD candidate, interested in NLP/AI and human-computer interaction, focusing on the trustworthiness, controllability, and explainability of generative AI in applications such as psychotherapy, health intervention, and emotional companionship.